 The Model 240 instrument must be used only by practitioners qualified to perform audiometric tests.
 It is intended for use as a screening and diagnostic tool.
+The target patient population is suitable for patient over the age of 4.

 2.1.
 PRECAUTIONS